Online safety and social media

 Creating a safer online environment

-• reference your online safety policy within your safeguarding policy and make sure all staff are aware of your reporting procedures for online abuse
+3. reference your online safety policy within your safeguarding policy and make sure all staff are aware of your reporting procedures for online abuse

-• have specific procedures and specific codes of conduct for young people and staff to follow that outline what’s acceptable behaviour online and what is not
+4. have specific procedures and specific codes of conduct for young people and staff to follow that outline what’s acceptable behaviour online and what is not

-Policies and procedures
+Online policies and procedures

-What to include in your online safety and social media policy?
+What to include in your online safety and social media policy

-• address any instances of misconduct online in accordance with your online safety and social media policy, and deal with these appropriately (as outlined within your policies and codes of conduct)
+• state how you will address any instances of misconduct online in accordance with your safeguarding policies and codes of conduct

 Acceptable use statement

-> Use our sample online acceptable use statement
+Use our sample online acceptable use statement.

 Codes of conduct

-What to include in your codes of conduct?
+What to include in your codes of conduct

-• the expected behaviours that you want all staff and volunteers to adhere to
+• the expected behaviours that you want everyone to adhere to

 Dealing with online safety concerns